tcoulter/jackhammer/README.md

 I have a project that needs two test networks in the dev environment and I didn't want to manage two separate hardhat configurations in order to do so.

-**Would I transfer Jackhammer over to the Hardhat team if they wanted to officially support it?**
+**Would you transfer Jackhammer over to the Hardhat team if they wanted to officially support it?**

 Of course!